Monday: Think, ain’t no way I’m signing up for a race.

 Tuesday: Think about how all your BGR friends will be having a girls’ weekend without you.

-Wednesday: Think about how fun the post-race events will be.
+Wednesday: Think about how fun the pre and post-race events will be.

 Saturday: Visit littlerockmarathon.com again.